BeanGirlThing/YoutubeDownloader/README.md

 * Allows you to queue multiple videos for download
 * No ad's!
 * Allows download into both audio and video forms
-* Allows the selection of multiple different file types (flac, ogg, webm, wav)
+* Allows the selection of multiple different file types (flac, ogg, webm, wav, e.t.c.)

 ## FFMPEG